The Role of Feature Interactions in Graph-based Tabular Deep Learning: GTDL methods and their feature interactions

 Table2Graph \citep{zhouTable2GraphTransformingTabular2022} addresses the first problem, that real-world datasets do not have a ground truth graph structure, by using a synthetic dataset.
 However, the learned graph structure is still evaluated heuristically against the ground-truth interactions, by visually comparing the learned weighted adjacency matrix with the ground-truth interactions.
 The second problem, that the model is only prediction-centric, is addressed by introducing a reinforcement learning term to the loss function to explore the adjacency matrix.
 This encourages the model to also focus on learning the graph structure, rather than just the predictive performance.

-\outline{Node-level and graph-level task} The majority of these models treat predicting the target feature as a node-level task, while only a few as a graph-level task \citep{prince2023understanding}.
+\outline{Node-level and graph-level task} Not all \gnn methods treat predicting the target feature in the same way.
+Some of these models treat predicting the target feature as a node-level task, while others treat it as a graph-level task \citep{prince2023understanding}.
 Node-level approaches (\tg, \ince, MPCFIN) include a target node in the graph structure, and pass the embedding of the target node to an output layer.
 With this approach, the model learns a weighted adjacency matrix of size $p \times p$.
 Graph-level approaches (\fignn, DSRA-Net, Table2Graph) do not include a target node, resulting in an \adj of size $(p-1) \times (p-1)$.
 The embeddings of all nodes are aggregated and passed to an output layer.